8bit-nyk/hslam_ros_docker/ReadME.md

 ## Project Description

-The FSLAM project is an implementation of a visual simultaneous localization and mapping algorithm.
+The H-SLAM project is an implementation of a visual simultaneous localization and mapping algorithm.
 It utilizes the ROS (Robot Operating System) Noetic and is designed for Ubuntu 20.04.

 ## Installation

-To use this Dockerfile and build the FSLAM project, follow these steps:
+To use this Dockerfile and build the H-SLAM project, follow these steps:

 1. Install Docker on your machine.
 2. Create a new directory and navigate to it in the terminal.